alpaka-group/bashi/README.md

 ## Check Code Coverage locally

 The project supports code coverage with [coverage.py](https://coverage.readthedocs.io).
 To create a coverage report locally, you must first install the package via `pip install coverage`.
 Then run `coverage run` in the project folder to calculate the coverage and `coverage report` to display the result.

+# What is a Bashi?

+Bashi is short for caravan bashi, which is the English translation of the Turkish word  `kervanbaşı/karavanbaşı`, head of the caravan.